yogeshhegde/processor-sdk-doc/source/linux/Overview/_Processor_SDK_Building_The_SDK.rst

 .. ifconfig:: CONFIG_part_variant in ('AM62PX')

-   .. note:: If trying to build tisdk-display-cluster image, Add ``DISPLAY_CLUSTER_ENABLE="1"`` at the end of `conf/local.conf` file before running bitbake.
+   .. note:: If trying to build tisdk-display-cluster image, add ``DISPLAY_CLUSTER_ENABLE="1"`` at the end of :file:`conf/local.conf` file before running bitbake.

 .. ifconfig:: CONFIG_sdk in ('j7_foundational') or CONFIG_part_variant in ('AM62X', 'AM62PX')

    .. tip::

-      The tisdk-default-image now includes Chromium by default, which may increase the build time.
-If you prefer not to build Chromium, you can remove the `meta-browser` layer from the oeconfig-file before running oe-layertool-setup.sh
+      The :file:`tisdk-default-image` now includes Chromium by default, which may increase the build time.
+If you prefer not to build Chromium, you can remove the **meta-browser** layer from the oeconfig-file before running oe-layertool-setup.sh

-      However, if you are building the tisdk-default-image specifically to try out the TI Apps Launcher out-of-the-box (OOB), it is not recommended to remove the meta-browser layer.
+      However, if you are building the :file:`tisdk-default-image` specifically to try out the TI Apps Launcher out-of-the-box (OOB), it is not recommended to remove the meta-browser layer.
 The TI Apps Launcher relies on Chromium and removing the layer may impact its functionality.
 Keep the meta-browser layer intact for the best OOB experience.